Nira Chamberlain: Diversity

 Chamberlain is of Jamaican parentage, and campaigns for more diversity within the mathematical sciences.
 He frequently gives talks in UK state schools, through the charity Speakers for Schools.
 His lecture "The Black Heroes of Mathematics" is popular all over the UK and repeated regularly during Black History Month.
 In 2016 he was asked by the Black Cultural Archives to submit his own mathematical biography, parts of which were published in Mathematics Today.
 In 2017 he was included on Powerlist, an annual publication celebrating the 100 most influential British people from African and African Caribbean heritage, and was most recently included in the 2019, 2020, and 2021 editions.

+Chamberlain has also a champion of Treating Equality, Diversity and Inclusion as a Science Problem.
+Chamberlain argues that many other EDI KPI's do not relate to the lived experience of underrepresented groups.
+Chamberlain has given talks on his Research to the Royal Institution and the Royal Society to name a few.
+Chamberlain argues that there exist a scientific baseline for EDI which is derived from this statement - "If all things are equal what numbers do we expect to see".
+Chamberlain has coined this phrase - Chamberlain's law.

 Faith

 Chamberlain is a Born-Again Christian.
 At the front of his doctoral thesis, he quoted Philippians 4:13: "I can do all things through Him who strengthens me".
 Chamberlain also discussed his Christian faith in the book Black and Great: The Essential Workplace Toolkit.